July 18th, 2018

 Our ride actually came from Braveheart, who is another Trail Angel in the area.
 Granted, he would have picked up any hikers standing there but I’d like to think I still had something to do with the timing.
 A 4th hiker came running up and squeezed in, a NOBO that has already walked the whole trail.
 He said that we will probably be seeing many more from this point on.
 They are nearly done and I have 2464 miles still to go.

 I couldn’t resist getting a hot dog at the cafe, so I didn’t set out until after 2 pm.
 This next section is only 71 miles, so I figured about 3.5 days.
 Of course the trail mostly went up, meandering through ski fields.
 I passed a lot of day hikers and some backpackers.
 I also found a couple of baby marmots that wandered too far from their den and got caught out.
-I got a close-up of one that hoped he was invisible in the bush.
+I took a close-up of one that hoped he was invisible in the bush, so cute!

 At some point I took a wrong turn at a side trail and walked nearly 3/4’s of a mile off course, down a very steep and rough trail.
 That’s what finally clued me in that it wasn’t the PCT.
 I was irked having to climb back up that very steep hill but it could have been worse.

-There are so many beautiful lakes in these mountains but they all seem to come with mosquitos.
+There are so many beautiful lakes in these mountains but they all seem to come with mosquitoes.